pipeops-dev/pipeops-docs/docs/projects/project-overview.md

 2. **Resource Usage**:
    Understanding resource usage is crucial for maintaining optimal performance.
 PipeOps offers intuitive charts detailing memory, CPU, and disk usage.
 You'll receive automatic alerts if any of these resources reach critical levels, helping you proactively manage your application's performance and stability.
-   For more information about resource usage, refer to the Project Observability documentation, which delves deeper into the different project metrics that are being monitored by PipeOps
+   For more information about resource usage, refer to the Project Metrics documentation, which delves deeper into the different project metrics that are being monitored by PipeOps

 3. **HTTP Path**:
    You can quickly locate and reference the path your application is hosted on, facilitating seamless access for both users and administrators.